ICE Failed to Hold Detention Center Contractors Accountable, Report Finds

 "This isn't the first time DHS's inspector general has put out a report calling out ICE for serious deficiencies in its inspection or contracting process," said Madhuri Grewal, federal immigration policy counsel with the ACLU.

-As the Trump administration expanded its crackdown on people living in the country illegally, ICE rapidly expanded the number of detentions centers around the country.
+As the Trump administration expanded its crackdown on people living in the country illegally, ICE rapidly expanded the number of detention centers around the country.
 ICE now spends $3 billion for private contractor detention.

-In recent years, DHS's Inspector General found ICE doesn't follow procurement guidelines for detention contractors and doesn't fully examine actual conditions.
+In recent years, DHS's inspector general found ICE doesn't follow procurement guidelines for detention contractors and doesn't fully examine actual conditions.
 ICE agreed with the findings in each report and said it would implement changes.

 According to the most recent inspector general's report, ICE agents assigned to inspect detention centers may have "unachievable workloads" that prevent them from being able to provide "appropriate oversight."